 We have a very high completion rate.
 Most of our graduates go on to academic positions, where they pursue a rigorous research agenda while teaching and providing service and leadership to the school and the profession.
 Thus, we prepare doctoral students with the advanced quantitative and qualitative methodological training and professional skills needed to conduct research projects, successfully publish findings, present at highly regarded academic conferences, and apply the latest knowledge and instructional strategies in the classroom.
 The Brown School's collaborative community is strongly committed to providing an exciting and supportive learning environment.

 A completed master's degree in social work or a related field is required of all applicants for admission.
 Post-master’s experience in social work at the micro, mezzo or macro level is highly valued.

 PhD in Social Work

 A completed master's degree in social work, public health or a related social science field is required of all applicants for admission; a minimum of two years of post-master's practice and/or research experience is strongly recommended.
 The deadline for applications to the PhD in Social Work is December 1 of the year preceding enrollment.

-Students need a minimum of 72 graduate credit hours for a PhD from the Brown School.
+Students need a minimum of 72 graduate credits for a PhD from the Brown School.
 These can include 21 master's-level credits.
-While in the program, the student takes a variety of theory and research methods courses, plus 15 units of elective credits outside the traditional social work curriculum.
+While in the program, the student takes a variety of theory and research methods courses, plus 15 units of elective credits, at least 3 units of which have to be taken outside of the Brown School.
 Electives may include classes in psychology, psychiatry, public health, anthropology, education, law, economics or political science.
-Teaching practicums, research assistantships, and the writing of an "area statement" round out the required credits.
+Teaching practica, research assistantships, and the writing of an "area statement" round out the required credits.
 Competence is assessed through a qualifying examination and the defense of the dissertation.
 We are unable to offer distance learning or part-time study.